nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 (Note that locations are unlinked from flights through the `flight` mode, using the `unlinklocation` command described [above](#2-unlinking-a-resource-from-a-location))

-This commands unlinks an entity of the current resource mode from a specified flight in Wingman's database.
+This command unlinks an entity of the current resource mode from a specified flight in Wingman's database.
 For example, if you are currently in the `plane` mode, then this command will unlink a `plane` from a specified flight in the database.
 It shall be noted, however, that the parameters that are specified in different modes are different.